Recovery Timeline

 We leave absolutely nothing of value behind.
 In fact, every neurochemical that nicotine controlled already belonged to us.
 As recovering addicts, we can do everything we did while enslaved, and do it as well as or better once free.

 Joel burned an extremely bright line into my mind, one I'll do my very best to keep clean and clear every remaining day of my life.
-He taught me that I get to stay and live here on the free side of that line so long as it's never crossed, so long as all the world's nicotine remains on the other, so long as complacency isn't allowed to obscure it.
+He taught me that I get to stay and live here on the free side of that line so long as it's never crossed.

 References: